Kopano-dev/mattermost-plugin-kopanowebmeetings/README.md

 This plugin adds WebRTC functionality to the Mattermost WebApp with the help of Kopano Web Meetings.

+## Quick start

+Make sure you have Go 1.8 or later installed.
+This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Glide](https://github.com/Masterminds/glide) installed as well.

+This Mattermost plugin also includes a web part which requires [Yarn](https://yarnpkg.com).
+Thus it furthermore assumed that you have `yarn` in your $PATH.

 ## Building from source

 ```